X

 Inclusive climate action

-Our decarbonisation and energy security policy statement outlines our commitments to adopting renewable and low-carbon energy sources and transparently communicating the potential impacts of climate change on our business.
+Our decarbonisation and energy security policy statement affirms our commitment to transitioning towards renewable and low-carbon energy sources, while ensuring clear and consistent communication regarding the potential impacts of climate change on our business.

 Read more